 The governing body is the admissions authority and has responsibility for admissions to this school.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round1.
-The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September 2024.
+The Admission authority has set its Published admission number (PAN) at 30 pupils to be admitted to the reception year in the school year which begins in September, 2025.

-The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").
+The Admission Authority will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").